Skip to main content

 Sweep Manifest:

-• Aggregates ALL items needed from a retailer across ALL orders
+• Aggregates items from sweep_items

 • Driver receives manifest on their device